jessepav/lacygoill-wiki-backup/awk/glossary.md

 ---

 Suppose that `/` was right-associative, while `*` was still left-associative.
-In which order should the operators in this expression be processed?
+In which order should the operators in this expression be grouped?

     1 * 2 / 3

-There would be ambiguity.
+There would be an ambiguity.
 That's why `*` and `/` which have  the same precedence, can *not* have different associativities.